Rstar-910/SamskritaBharati/Readme.md

 # Sanskrit Speech-to-Text Translation Project

-This project explores a speech-to-text translation pipeline for Sanskrit audio using Whisper, translation with Gemini, and voice synthesis using gTTS.
-It also includes a preprocessing step to enhance transcription quality by isolating vocals from background noise.
+This project aims to build a high-quality **Sanskrit speech-to-text translation system**, with accurate transcription, translation, and voice synthesis.
+The current work demonstrates basic functionality and ongoing improvements through preprocessing and voice cloning techniques.

 ---